LayerManager/layman/doc/env-settings.md

    - Sample SRS list for Czech Republic: `4326,3857,5514,102067,32633,32634`
    - Sample SRS list for Latvia: `4326,3857,3059`

+During startup, Layman passes definitions of each EPSG to GeoServer, either from its internal sources, or from [epsg.io](https://epsg.io/).
+If download from epsg.io fails, warning `Not able to download EPSG definition from epsg.io` appears in log.
+In such case, you can [set EPSG definition manually](https://docs.geoserver.org/2.13.0/user/configuration/crshandling/customcrs.html) and restart GeoServer.

+If you want to be sure that GeoServer understands each of your SRS that you passed into LAYMAN_OUTPUT_SRS_LIST, visit GeoServer's admin GUI, page Services > WMS or WFS, and click on Submit.
+If you see no error message, everything is OK.

+It can be also useful to generate output bounding box for every supported SRS in WMS Capabilities documents.
+You can control this in GeoServer's admin GUI, page Services > WMS, checkbox "Output bounding box for every supported CRS".

 ## Layman authentication and authorization

 ### LAYMAN_AUTHN_MODULES